apache/spark/docs/streaming-programming-guide.md

     </div>
     </div>

-	Spark Streaming will monitor the directory `dataDirectory` and process any files created in that directory (files written in nested directories not supported).
-Note that
+	Spark Streaming will monitor the directory `dataDirectory` and process any files created in that directory.

+     + A simple directory can be supplied (`hdfs://namenode:8040/logs/`).
+All files directly underneath this path will be processed as they are discovered.
+     + A regular expression can be supplied instead, such as `s3a://bucket/logs/[2015,2016]-??-??-friday`.
+       Here, the DStream will consist of all files directly under those directories matching the regular expression.
+       That is: it is a pattern of directories, not of files in directories.
-     + The files must have the same data format.
+     + All files must be in the same data format.
-     + The files must be created in the `dataDirectory` by atomically *moving* or *renaming* them into the data directory.
+     + All files must be created in/moved under the `dataDirectory` directory/directories by an atomic operation.
+In HDFS and similar filesystems, this can be done *renaming* them into the data directory from another part of the same filesystem.
+     * If a wildcard is used to identify directories, such as `hdfs://namenode:8040/logs/2016*`, renaming an entire directory to match the path will add the directory to the list of matching directories.
+However, unless the modification time of the individual files are within that of the current window, they will not be recognized as new files.
-     + Once moved, the files must not be changed.
+     + Once read, changes to the files will not be picked up.
        So if the files are being continuously appended, the new data will not be read.

+    Special points for object stores

+     + Wildcard lookup may be very slow with some object stores.
+     + File renaming is slow; it is `O(data)`.
+     + Directory rename is even slower and not atomic.
+     + Objects created directly though a single PUT operation are atomic, irrespective of the language or library used.
+     + Writing a file to an object store using the Hadoop APIs is atomic; the object is only created via a PUT operation in the final  `OutputStream.close()` call.

+    For this reason, applications using an object store as the direct destination of data can consider using PUT operations to directly publish data for a DStream to pick up.

 	For simple text files, there is an easier method `streamingContext.textFileStream(dataDirectory)`.
 And file streams do not require running a receiver, hence does not require allocating cores.

 	<span class="badge" style="background-color: grey">Python API</span> `fileStream` is not available in the Python API, only	`textFileStream` is	available.